worker-bee-micah/practice-only/README.md

 #=============
 #
 #practice-only
-#line six to be entered via a dev machine
+#rename files
+#include dev tables for practice data
+#text notes to be used as Python modules
+#fin